ethanyichengfeng/ethanyichengfeng.github.io/_pages/about.md

   image: fyc.png
   image_circular: true # crops the image to make it circular
   address: >
-    <p>"Sometimes it is the people who no one imagines anything of, who do the things no on can imagines." -- Alan Mathison Turing<p>
+    <p>"Sometimes it is the people who no one imagines anything of, who do the things no on can imagines."<p>
+    <p>-- Alan Mathison Turing<p>